MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 - An Arc Premium subscription.

-- A functioning cluster on a Windows Server 2025 Datacenter.
+- Your device must be running Windows Server 2025 Datacenter edition with a functioning cluster.

   >[!NOTE]
   >Non-clustered single servers and WS Standard don't support Accelerated Networking.

-- Your hardware must support SR-IOV and you must enable SR-IOV on BIOS.
+- Your hardware must support SR-IOV and be enabled in the BIOS.
 You may need to contact your hardware vendor to see if your machine supports SR-IOV.

 - An SR-IOV supported network interface card (NIC).

   - You may need to run the [Enable-NetAdapterSriov (NetAdapter)](/powershell/module/netadapter/enable-netadaptersriov?view=windowsserver2022-ps) cmdlet.

-- You may also need to expose the Virtual Functions from the BIOS.
-We recommend exposing the PUT REC function.
+- The Virtualization feature must be enabled in your BIOS.

-- If you're running Azure Stack HCI, then after you enable SR-IOV, you must install and configure a valid Compute intent for a [Network Advanced Transfer Cache (ATC)](/azure-stack/hci/deploy/network-atc?tabs=22H2).
+- If you're running Azure Stack HCI, after you enable SR-IOV, you must install and configure a valid Compute intent for the [Network Advanced Transfer Cache (ATC)](/azure-stack/hci/deploy/network-atc?tabs=22H2).
 You can only enable Accelerated Networking on virtual switches managed by a Network ATC Compute intent.

-- If you're running Azure Stack HCI, you must install a [Network HUD](/azure-stack/hci/concepts/network-hud-overview) that runs Storage Spaces Direct.
+You must also install a [Network HUD](/azure-stack/hci/concepts/network-hud-overview) that is running Storage Spaces Direct.

 ## Enable Accelerated Networking on a cluster